"

 3. Value impacts using alternative market pricing methods.

-4. Compare and contrast revealed and stated preference approaches to non-market valuation.
+4. Compare and contrast the revealed and stated preference approaches to non-market valuation.

 5. Implement and evaluate non-market valuations.